WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/orb_slam3.md

 The program will take some time to load the bag-of-words library.
 After a while, the program will print the current frame rate.
 ![](./image/box_adv/euroc_result.png)

-### Using RealSense D435i Camera
+### Use RealSense D435i Camera

-tros.b has developed a set of sample programs based on ORB-SLAM3 and ROS2, which integrate image and IMU data subscriptions and publish map point clouds, poses, and travel trajectories as topics.
+The tros.b has developed a set of sample programs based on ORB-SLAM3 and ROS2, which integrate image and IMU data subscriptions and publish map point clouds, poses, and travel trajectories as topics.
 It is convenient to observe the running result of the program through the visualization software Rviz2, which helps developers in ROS2 development and debugging of ORB-SLAM3.

 The latest version of the image has applied UVC and HID driver patches for the RealSense series camera to the kernel.
 After installing the RealSense SDK and ROS2 package using the apt command, you can directly use the test program.
 The installation method for ROS2 package coexisting with tros.b can be found in [1.5 Using ROS2 package](../../quick_start/ros_pkg.md).